-The table below shows the actuarial present value as of December 31, 2016 of accumulated benefits payable to each of the NEOs, including the number of years of service credited to each, under each of the TEGNA Retirement Plan, or TRP, and the TEGNA Supplemental Retirement Plan, or SERP, in each case determined using assumptions consistent with those used in the Company's financial statements, except with respect to pre-retirement mortality, probability of turnover prior to retirement and retirement age.
+The table below shows the actuarial present value as of December 31, 2017 of accumulated benefits payable to each of the NEOs, including the number of years of service credited to each, under each of the TEGNA Retirement Plan, or TRP, and the TEGNA Supplemental Retirement Plan, or SERP, in each case, except for Ms. Martore and Mr. Williams, determined using assumptions consistent with those used in the Company's financial statements, except with respect to pre-retirement mortality, probability of turnover prior to retirement and retirement age.
 The table below reflects an immediate retirement for all NEOs who participate with respect to the TRP and the SERP.
+The present value of accumulated benefits payable to Ms. Martore and Mr. Williams is the respective SERP lump sum benefit paid in January 2018.
 The amounts reported in the table reflect payment at the earliest point in time at which benefits are available without any reduction for age.
 Information regarding the TRP and SERP can be found in the "Compensation Discussion and Analysis" section under the heading "Post-Termination Pay."
 Ms. Harker does not participate in the TRP or the SERP.